 Biography of the Integrity Commissioner

-Ms. Walsh is serving a second three year appointment as a Hearing Panel Chair for discipline hearings for the Mutual Fund Dealers Association Prairie Regional Council.
+Ms. Walsh is serving a second three year term as a Hearing Panel Chair for discipline proceedings of the Mutual Fund Dealers Association.

-Ms. Walsh also taught a course entitled "Poverty and the Law" to students in the Department of Urban and Inner Studies at the University of Winnipeg, in 2014 and 2015.
+From 2003 to 2009, Ms. Walsh taught a mandatory second year course at the Faculty of Law, University of Manitoba on "Introduction to Civil Procedure".
+She also taught a course on "Poverty and the Law" to students in the Department of Urban and Inner City Studies at the University of Winnipeg, in 2014 and 2015.

-On January 28, 2016 – the 100th Anniversary of some women in Manitoba receiving the right to vote, Ms. Walsh was awarded the inaugural Nellie award – in recognition of her work to promote social justice, human rights and the rights of women and girls, in Manitoba.
+In 2016, she was awarded the inaugural Nellie Award, in recognition of her work to promote social justice, human rights and the rights of women and girls, in Manitoba.

-In 2013 she was recognized as the Manitoba Female Litigator of the year by Benchmark Litigation Canada and has consistently been recognized as a Litigation Star by that publication every year
+In 2013, she was recognized as the Manitoba Female Litigator of the year by Benchmark Litigation Canada and has consistently been recognized as a Litigation Star by that publication, every year, since.

 In 2006, she was named a "human rights star" by the Manitoba League of Persons with Disabilities.

-In 1999 she received the Manitoba Bar Association's Award for Pro Bono work.
+In 1998, she was awarded the Manitoba Bar Association's Award for Pro Bono work.

-She is a longtime volunteer with Winnipeg Harvest - a non-profit food bank and served as Chair of its Board for four years.
+She is a longtime volunteer with the food bank, Winnipeg Harvest and served as Chair of its Board, for four years.